CFHS code : ED2

 John Bell Brown was the son of John and Elizabeth Annie Brown.

-The St Edward grave book shows four other members of the Brown family, Edward, William, Mary and Thomas, to have been buried in the space between monuments ED1 and ED2 at depths of 9, 8, 7 and 6 feet, where no monument now exists.
+The St Edward grave book shows four other members of the Brown family, Edward, William, Mary and Thomas, to have been buried in the space between this monument and the adjacent one of Henry Sheen at depths of 9, 8, 7 and 6 feet, where no monument now exists.

 John Bell Brown (1856‒75)